SimCity 4: Third-party content

 In addition to official tools, third-party programs were released for further accessibility in editing SimCity 4 contents, potentially allowing users to change the nature of the game itself.
 Following the release of the Lot Editor and the "BAT" (Building Architect Tool), the majority of add-ons in circulation consist of user-created content; most are buildings and lots, including real-life landmarks, chain stores, extra houses, etc., while others include cosmetic changes for terrain, flora, custom vehicles and modifications in the game's behavior.
 Some even fundamentally change the mechanics of the game (for instance, by introducing multi-function transportation networks and stations, or by modifying the distance Sims are willing to walk in order to reach transit or their jobs).
 In some cases, both the skills of lot building and modding are combined, producing lots that are capable of affecting a city in a variety of ways.
 Some third-party content is only available to those with expansion packs or another mod.

+The game's modding community, continuing for more than two decades after its release, has received attention for its longevity and vastness of content.